USEPA/cam-api-portal/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+> To add to the drupal "Page Javascript", use this command on Windows to place the bundled js in your clipboard for the \<script\> section: `cat build/static/js/*.js > /dev/clipboard`
+> To add any css to the drupal "Page Javascript" (e.g., for the react-swagger pages and any custom css), use this command on Windows to place the bundled css in your clipboard for the \<style\> section: `cat build/static/css/*.css > /dev/clipboard`

 ## License & Contributing
 ​